jgeisler0303/Frienduino/README.md

 thus discouraging the novice to build a "true to the spirit" clone on their own.

 It may seem odd at first to use a programmable micro controller just as a dumb USB to serial converter, but if you look at the price tag and consider it's the only way to get USB to serial as a through hole part it makes a lot of sense to me.
 And not to me alone.
-The folks over at UNL Maker Club had a must have had a similar reasoning when they chose the 16F1454 as the USB adapter for [Innovation Board](http://make.unl.edu/innovation-board/) all SMD Arduino clone.
+The folks over at UNL Maker Club had a must have had a similar reasoning when they chose the 16F1454 as the USB adapter for their [Innovation Board](http://make.unl.edu/innovation-board/) all SMD Arduino clone.

 ## Design